 How would you then perform if asked, at the same time, to add together two single-digit numbers (5 + 3) together?

 You’d be just 50% accurate.

-Better manage the decision-making part of your brain and you make better business decisions for your firm.
+Better manage the decision-making part of your brain and you make better business decisions.

 Don’t leave it to chance.

-You don’t want to damage your car when making parking decisions; you don’t want to damage your firm when making business decisions.
+You don’t want to damage your car when making parking decisions; you don’t want to damage your business when making business decisions.

 Is this rocket science or brain surgery?

 Neither.
 Mastering what’s considered the most complex thing in the known universe – your brain – is easier than you might think.

 The world’s neuroscientists agree.